lizmat/raku-all-modules/ShaneKilkelly/perl6-config-clever/README.md

 }
 ```

-If we call `Config::Clever.load`, we'll get a hash which consists of the data from
+If we call `Config::Clever.load`, with `"development"` as the environment,
+we'll get a hash which consists of the data from
 `development.json` merged on top of the data in `default.json`.

 ```perl6